-Our mission at CHCS is to improve the health of low-income Americans.
+Our mission at CHCS is to improve the health of people served by Medicaid.
 We are keenly aware of the profound impacts of broader social and political forces on individual and community health, including the many ways that structural racism affects all Black communities, irrespective of income.

 As we share in the pain and anger being expressed across our nation, we understand the direct link between our mission and a broad push for racial justice.
 This push must include addressing the health disparities — and all the social and economic factors that contribute to them — that are exacerbated by our nation’s unseemly history of racism and discrimination.

 At CHCS, we are working with our partners across the country to promote equity in access to high-quality care and health outcomes.
 This includes, for example: supporting states in their efforts to collect data to identify and monitor disparities; promoting innovative consumer engagement strategies; integrating trauma-informed and person-centered care on a broad scale; and linking health care payments to efforts to reduce and eliminate disparities where they exist.